pistone/RustMemorySafetyStudy/README.md

 ## Overview

-This document analyzes 52 memory safety CVEs from the Rust ecosystem between 2023-2025, categorizing them based on whether they involve **C library FFI bindings** (unsafe Rust wrapping C/C++ libraries) or **pure Rust unsafe code** (no C FFI, internal unsafe blocks only).
+This document analyzes 52 memory safety CVEs from the Rust ecosystem between 2023-2025.
+The CVEs are categorized into several categories and sub-categories.
+For each (sub)category we briefly discuss if and how a checker might help catching bugs in that category.

+### Note: AI usage in preparation of this document

+For each CVE, we list its bug code if available.
+This step is assisted by AI and whether the bug code belongs to the CVE is not manually verified.
+We do interact with AI about the details of many of these CVEs and elect to trust AI on this.

 ---